 The world record attempt was a marketing campaign to start the month of October by promoting its haunted-themed entertainment and rides.

 They were successful, and as of 2020, they still hold that record.

 There is an island of haunted dolls in Mexico.

-One of the scariest characters at Halloween is children’s dolls or rag dolls and they are a common character in horror films.
+One of the scariest characters on Halloween is children’s dolls or rag dolls, and they are common characters in horror films.